Chris Ridgeway: Independent circuit (2012–present)

-Progress Wrestling (2017–2022)
+Progress Wrestling (2017–present)

 Wareing is known for his tenure with Progress Wrestling.
 At PROGRESS Chapter 74: Mid Week Matters on 25 July 2018 he faced Mark Haskins, Eddie Dennis and Pete Dunne in a four-way match, falling short to the latter.
 He competed in a reverse battle royal at PROGRESS Chapter 100: Unboxing Live IV - A New Hope on 30 December 2019 against the winner Chief Deputy Dunne, Travis Banks, El Ligero, Los Federales Santos Jr. and others.
 At the Super Strong Style 16 Tournament Edition 2019 held at PPOGRESS Chapter 88, Wareing scored a loss to Kyle O'Reilly on the first night from 4 May.
 On the second night, teamed up with Darby Allin and Lucky Kid, defeating Chris Brookes, DJ Z and Artemis Spencer in a six-man tag team match.
 He competed against Paul Robinson at PROGRESS Chapter 99: With A Flake, Please in a knockout of submission match for the Progress Proteus Championship, where he lost by referee decision.
 He defeated Gene Munny, Omari and Spike Trivet in a four-way match at PROGRESS Chapter 104: Natural Progression on 20 February 2021, to become the number one contender for the Progress Unified World Championship.
 He competed at PROGRESS Chapter 105: Bring The Thunder, on 27 Febauray 2021, where he fell short to Cara Noir in a match for the Progress Unified World Championship.
 At PROGRESS Chapter 106: Stick A Pony In Me Pocket on 13 March 2021, Ridgeway teamed up with Ethan Allen in a losing effort to Lykos Gym (Kid Lykos & Kid Lykos II).
 At Super Strong Style 16, Ridgeway won the Super Strong Style 16 tournament and the vacant Progress Wrestling Unified World Championship.